cube-js/cube/docs/Cube.js-Backend/Security.md

 **In the development environment the token is not required for authorization**, but you can still use it to [pass a security context](security#security-context).

+Cube.js also supports Transport Layer Encryption (TLS) using Node.js native packages.
+For more information, see [Enabling TLS](security#enabling-tls).

 ## Generating Token

 Auth token is generated based on your API secret.
 Cube.js CLI generates API Secret on app creation and saves it in `.env` file as `CUBEJS_API_SECRET` variable.